jilek/Amazon_Vine_Analysis/README.md

 ## Summary

-#### Is there any bias in Vines reviews
+#### Is there any bias in Vines reviews?

 As shown in Table 2 above, it appears that there is no clear bias for 5-Star ratings in Vines reviews.
 The complete flow was run on 8 separate Amazon product categories.
 Simply using the 5-Star ratings for Vines vs. Non-Vines reviews was insufficient.
 A more thorough analysis would have compared all of the "Star" ratings 1 through 5.
-In addition, limiting the analysis to reviews with more than 20 votes and helpful percentages over 50% may have caused inaccurate results.
+In addition, limiting the analysis to reviews with more than 20 votes and helpful percentages over 50% may have been too narrow of a filter to determine bias.

 <hr>